grandrea/crosslinking-ms-tutorial/README.md

 - filter boxes: filter by peptide sequence, protein name, description.
 On the right also boxes for  run name and scan number.

 Top panel includes tabs for uploading various files, including PDB files, and for analysing crosslink data.

+You can create your own account in xiview.org and upload the results, or else proceed with the pregenerated dataset as below.

 #### Gathering statistics and inspecting interactions
 All run files for the experiments with low SDA concentrations are called "Ratio24".
 The ones with the high SDA concentrations are called "Ratio56".
 Using the filters, take a look at how many crosslinks and how many heteromeric crosslinks correspond to either condition.
 What do you see?